MaxCd98/MaxCd98/README.md

 - 👋 Hi, I’m @MaxCd98
-- 👀 I’m interested in music and video game development
+- 👀 I’m interested in music and video games
-- 🌱 I’m currently learning all but mostly web and desktop
+- 🌱 I’m currently learning java , python and a little bit of web
 - 📫 How to reach me codreanu.marius@pm.me

 <!---